Meet Braintastic! Science

 By understanding your amazing brain you can get the best out of it.

-We help teachers and students understand the science of their amazing brains, and use it to get the best out of them and boost learning outcomes.
-From understanding the why of those often repeated revision tips, to recognising how to protect their mental wellbeing and support others’.
+We help teachers and students understand the science of their amazing brains, and use it to get the best out of them.
+From understanding why smart revision techniques work to recognising how to protect their mental wellbeing and support others’ mental health.

 Evidence based